leuchthelp/HPFFbench/README.md

 `create` is the source-code required to create a given file.
 It is up to the developer to ensure their code can handle any inputs supplied.
 Within `create` they will also have to supply a `#MAIN` directive similar to a `pragma` in `C`.
 This will inject a pre-made `main` which calls the code and collects potential results.
 This is based on the `language` attribute to identify the requested programming language.
 Please refer to the support matrix for information on the languages currently supported by `HPFFbench`.

-`create_command` is a list of commands that a used to execute your code.
+`create_command` is a list of commands that are used to execute your code.
 A single `serial` command is the minimum amount of commands required.

 #### Benchmarking a file